Kong/kongponents/docs/components/multiselect.md

 ### error

-Boolean to display component in error state.
+A `boolean` to put the component into an error state.

 <ClientOnly>
   <KMultiselect error :items="deepClone(defaultItemsCollapse)" />